The Ordinary’s most effective products according to science

 - Some potentially good ingredients are only documented effective when taken orally.

-So, we’ve already established that their large amount of products with difficult clinical names are a little confusing and not very user friendly when you’re not a dermatologist.
+So, we’ve already established that their large amount of products with difficult clinical names are a little confusing and not very user-friendly, at least when you’re not a dermatologist.
 But that’s OK.
-Because it’s cheap, and effective, and honest & transparent.
-And we’ll explain all you need to know anyway!
+Because it’s cheap, effective, honest & transparent.
+And we’ll explain all you need to know anyway, in addition to introducing you to the ordinary’s most effective products!

-The Ordinary contains skin products in these categories:
+The Ordinary have skin products in these categories:

 - Retinol/Retinoids (anti-aging)Vitamin C (has different purposes, often used for anti-aging, pigment spots, textural irregularities, glow, etc.)